Pathogen-Genomics-Cymru/lodestone/README.md

 **WARNING**: There are currently known errors with vcfmix, as such `errorStrategy 'ignore'` has been added to the processes vcfpredict:vcfmix to stop the pipeline from crashing.
 Please check the stdout from nextflow to see whether these processes have ran successfully.

 ## Quick Start ##
 This is a Nextflow DSL2 pipeline, it requires a version of Nextflow that supports DSL2 and the stub-run feature.
-It is recommended to run the pipeline with  `NXF_VER=20.11.0-edge`, as the pipeline has been tested using this version.
-E.g. to download
+It is recommended to run the pipeline with  `NXF_VER="24.10.0"`, as the pipeline has been tested using this version.
+To download run:
 ```
-export NXF_VER="20.11.0-edge"
+export NXF_VER="24.10.0"
 curl -fsSL https://get.nextflow.io | bash
 ```